ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ## Capsules

-The following examples make use of the "expert" capsule API, which is explained in more detail [here](./capsules.md).
+This tutorial uses the "expert" capsule API, which is explained in more detail [here](./capsules.md).
 For a brief introduction, read on.

-Capsules are collections of (mutable) data identified by a type `'k`.
+### Branding

+The capsule API introduces several types that have a particular type parameter `'k`.
+This parameter is called the *capsule brand*, and it uniquely identifies a capsule at compile time.
+Here, we will make use of the following types:

+- `('a, 'k) Capsule.Data.t`
+- `'k Capsule.Key.t`
+- `'k Capsule.Mutex.t`

+All values that share the brand `'k` are associated with capsule `'k`.
+For example, we will be able to use a `'k Capsule.Key.t` to access data branded with the same `'k`.

+### Keys

 Each capsule is also associated with a _key_&mdash;for example, the key for capsule `'k` has type `'k Capsule.Key.t`.
 When we create a capsule, we receive the key: